jonaspetersorensen/dotfiles/README.md

 This comes into play when you want to access misc USB stuff or other devices.
 The `/dev` directory is recreated at every boot, so any settings via `chmod` will vanish.

+In late 2023 MS enabled `systemd` by default for WSL2, which means we should no longer run into problems with permissions.

+PRE 2023 UPDATE (systemd is not running) INFO:
 Normally the group `dialout` should be the owner for serial devices.
 Unfortunately there is a bug in WSL2 where group `root` is the only owner, ref [microsoft/WSL/issues/9247](https://github.com/microsoft/WSL/issues/9247).
 Use `chmod` option until fixed in WSL to avoid breaking stuff.

 ### Option: Use chmod before every time you want to use the device